Kenya - Karindundu

 For espresso:

-It uses 17 grams of dry coffee to extract 43 grams of total beverage in a cup in a time of 27 to 30 seconds.
+Uses 17 grams of dry coffee to extract 43 grams of total beverage into the cup in 27 to 30 seconds.

 VARIABLES TO TAKE INTO ACCOUNT: